-PGF sells its products in several countries in the Asia-Pacific region.
-The Company is committed to ensuring the compliance to local product standards and building codes of the countries that we sell to.
-The Company obtained and continued to renew local product certifications of Malaysia (MS1020), Australia (AS/NZS 4859.1), New Zealand (AS/NZS 4859.1), where fibre glass product standards exist.
-Where fibre glass product standard does not exist locally, the Company strives to obtain industry recognized standards or test reports (mainly in British and American Standards) to demonstrate the product quality and performance.
+Our products are well received in several countries in the Asia-Pacific region.
+We are committed to ensuring that our products comply with the local product standards and building codes of the countries that we export to.
+The Group is holder of local product certifications of Malaysia (MS1020), Australia (AS/NZS 4859.1) and New Zealand (AS/NZS 4859.1) as these countries have adopted local fibre glass product standards.
+Where fibre glass product standards do not exist locally, the Group strives to obtain industry recognized standards or test reports, mainly in compliance with British and American standards, to demonstrate the product quality and performance.